voucherifyio/sdk-php-openapi-based/docs/Api/ProductsApi.md

 Delete SKU

-This method deletes a product SKU.
+Deletes a product SKU.
+This operation cannot be undone.
+If the force parameter is set to false or not set at all, the SKU will be moved to the bin.

 ### Example